mai2006cs/pawproject/README.md

 **No students showing up**
 Add some students first using the form on index.php or through manage_students.php.
 Also make sure the `data/students.json` file exists.

+**"Student ID already exists" error**
+You're trying to add a student with an ID that's already in the system.
+Each student must have a unique ID number.
+Check the attendance table to see existing students.

 **Checkboxes not updating counts**
 Press F12 and check the browser console for errors.
 Make sure you have internet connection (jQuery loads from a CDN).
 Try clearing your cache with Ctrl+Shift+R.